 Kleiman's family asked the court to adjourn90-day trial in order to be able to study Wright's documents in more detail for any information about the courier.
 They also prepared seven questions for the entrepreneur to clarify previously unannounced details of the case.

-On Tuesday, January 14, Craig Wright notified the court,that a third party allegedly provided him with “the necessary information and part of the key to unlock the encrypted file”, which allows access to part of the Tulip Trust’s blind trust funds.
-In total, the accounts of the trust presumably contain $ 9.6 billion in cryptocurrency mined by him together with Dave Kleiman.
+On Tuesday, January 14, Craig Wright notified the court thatthat a third party allegedly provided him with “the necessary information and part of the key to unlock an encrypted file” allowing him to access part of the funds of the Tulip Trust.
+In total, the trust accounts allegedly contain $9.6 billion in cryptocurrency, mined by him together with Dave Kleiman.

 Earlier, Craig Wright was repeatedly convicted by a court of forging documents directly related to the case under consideration, for example, correspondence with Kleiman and a list of public bitcoin addresses.